 When you catch yourself saying something like “They don’t care about X,” rebuild the sentence as “They have a different perspective on X.” Rebuild “They don’t get it” to “They don’t see it the same way I do”—which might just prompt you to think, “And I bet I don’t see it they way they do.
 I wonder what they see that I don’t.”

 Make the lists.
 Write down all the ways the groups are the same and how they are different.

 Consider these questions to help the group process the list:

 - Which differences can be negotiated or changed?

 - Which ones are most significant?

 - Which similarities and differences help us do our work?
 Which ones get in the way?

 - Would it help us do our work if we were more the same?
 More different?

 Not all differences make a difference, and not all differences can (or should) be eliminated.
 We need different skills, different points of view, and different professional concerns to create valuable products.

-The point is to find something that the two groups can work on together to build a bridge.
+The path to effective conflict resolution in the workplace is to find something that the two groups can work on together to build a bridge.
 Then, when conflict arises again (and it will) they’ll have some common ground to land on (the similarities) and at least one experience of working together.